BNSC1/android-notes/README.md

 Why unit test?: identify defects early, enable code reuse, improve code readability, reduce refactor cost, quickly get feedback

+Fake object: lightweight and usually frameworkless implementation of the real-world functions for testing

+Mock object: object with preconfigured behaviors that is expected to be run defined times in a test

 # Network

 gRPC: a framework for communication with Protocol Buffer